Born in 1914 into a family of samurais, who had become captains of industry in the Meiji

-In 1934, having reconciled with his father, he decided to go to France to study, where he followed the teaching of Marcel Granet, the Chinese scholar, and Marcel Mauss, the sociologist, until the outbreak of the Second World War.
+In 1934, having reconciled with his father, he decided to go to France to study, where he followed the teaching of Chinese scholar Marcel Granet and sociologist Marcel Mauss, until the outbreak of the Second World War.

 Tsuda will recall how important these years were, in relation to the work he was later to undertake in Europe: